 You’ve mixed your own paint, now make some paint brushes too, using leaves, ribbon or sponges and pegs.
 Just about anything that you can grab in the end of a peg can become a paint brush of sorts – why not try with some feathers, leaves and twigs of rosemary to get started?

 17. Make some play dough or pikelets

 Having little hands helping in the kitchen slows down the process and makes a mess, but the fun you’ll have is worth it.
 Pop your toddler in a high chair so they can see what you’re doing, and let them help you pour and mix.
-Use a simple recipe like play dough or pikelets.
+Use a simple recipe like this no-cook play dough or these easy pikelets.